 In non-24 hour sleep rhythm disorder, in sighted individuals, case reports (n=5) suggest a positive benefit of melatonin.
 The evidence in blind people is more compelling where case reports and two small, single-blind placebo-controlled studies are positive (Sack et al, 2007a; Skene & Arendt, 2007; Skene et al, 1999).

-There is no evidence of efficacy of melatonin in irregular sleep wake rhythm, or in shift work disorder, although there have been some reports of use in shift workers with varying results (for review see (Sack et al, 2007b)).
+There is no evidence of the efficacy of melatonin in irregular sleep wake rhythm, or in shift work disorder, although there have been some reports of use in shift workers with varying results (Sack et al, 2007b).

-Bright light therapy has been used effectively in delayed sleep phase syndrome (for review see (Shirani & St Louis, 2009)).
+Bright light therapy has been used effectively in delayed sleep phase syndrome (Shirani & St Louis, 2009).
 Exposure to bright light of 2500 lux for 2 hours in the early morning, combined with light restriction after 16:00 (dark goggles) is an effective treatment for delayed sleep phase syndrome and a light mask offering exposure to gradually increasing light intensity through closed eyelids over the last 4 hours of habitual sleep time has been shown to be effective in these patients.

-In the elderly demented patient with irregular sleep wake disorder there is a little evidence to support the use of bright light therapy in combination with behavioural interventions, but the use of melatonin is discouraged (Auger et al 2015).
+In the elderly patient with dementia with an irregular sleep wake disorder there is a little evidence to support the use of bright light therapy in combination with behavioural interventions, but the use of melatonin is discouraged (Auger et al 2015).

 Recommendations